sw1ckham/i-brary/README.md

 + Colour
 ...
 I chose Blue as my main colour because it is known as a very calm colour, reading is a peaceful activitie and so should looking into books online.
-...Also there are a lot of colours and patterns on the covers of the books.
+...
+Also there are a lot of colours and patterns on the covers of the books.
 I want the books to stand out and be the main feature on the page, therefore
-...light blue background worked very well as it brings any elements to the foreground.
+... light blue background worked very well as it brings any elements to the foreground.
-...I chose a dark blue colour for the nav bar and the buttons.
+...
+I chose a dark blue colour for the nav bar and the buttons.
 These are all points of contact for the user and I wanted them to stand out without
-...contrasting with the rest of the sit.
+... contrasting with the rest of the sit.

 + Styling
-...I used the Materialize framework which kept the site clean and simple.
+...
+I used the Materialize framework which kept the site clean and simple.
-...I decided not to curve off any edges on photos/cards, I want the site to have the resemblence of book corners throughout and the book images, to stay looking like books.
+...
+I decided not to curve off any edges on photos/cards, I want the site to have the resemblence of book corners throughout and the book images, to stay looking like books.

 ## Wireframes